A Prolog process can be started by choosing

 debugger will display the source code location of the current goal when

 it prompts for a debugger command, by highlighting the current line.

 off when the code was loaded, or if it

 user, then the current goal will still be

 shown but out of context.

-Note that if the code has been modified since it was last loaded, Prolog’s line number information may be invalid.
-If this happens, just reload the relevant buffer.
+Note that if the code has been modified since it was last loaded, then Prolog’s line number information may be invalid.
+If this happens, then just reload the relevant buffer.